 After you have immigrated to the United States and received a green card (become a lawful permanent resident or LPR), travel gets a lot easier.
-No longer do you have to worry about whether your visa will be good for another U.S. entry, or whether it has expired.
+No longer do you have to worry about whether your visa will be good for another U.S. entry, or face regular renewals.

 On the other hand, there are specific rules you must follow in order to maintain your U.S. immigration status.